tensorflow/decision-forests/documentation/distributed_training.md

 ### Example: Distributed training on a finite TensorFlow distributed dataset

-TF-DF expect a distributed finite worker-sharded TensorFlow dataset:
+TF-DF expects a distributed finite worker-sharded TensorFlow dataset:

 -   **Distributed** : A non-distributed dataset is wrapped in `strategy.distribute_datasets_from_function`.
--   **finite**: The dataset should read the examples only once.
-The dataset should should not contain any `repeat` instructions.
+-   **finite**: The dataset should read each example exactly once.
+The dataset should should **not** contain any `repeat` instructions.
 -   **worker-sharded**: Each worker should read a separate part of the dataset.

 Here is an example: